-Setting an ultimate goal is important.
+Setting SMART goals is important.
 As an example, blogs for charities or foundations are mainly designed to entice us to support, donate or volunteer.
 Travel blogs have an underlying goal of directing us to an ebook or a travel website.
 This activity will generate significant traffic- those that will most likely turn into conversions.

 Never forget to set a timeline along with your goals.
 Remember that market interests constantly shift just as seasons do.
 A timeline serves as your calendar, a reminder and motivator rolled into one!

 Let’s say you have your goals ready.
 Now it’s time to filter the population.